DavidMuan/hello-world/README.md

 # hello-world
-This is repository for M03 Create a Github Account assignment.
+This is a repository for the M03 Create a Github Account assignment.
+I am 21 years old